The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 442 Med Pvt.
 Isobe, Kosaku

-31 Oct 1944 – Battle Day Seventeen
+31 Oct 1944 – Battle Day Seventeen: No Rest for the Battle-Weary

 Both battalions attacked at 1100, October 31.
-Patrols from the 3d Battalion located a group of enemy building a roadblock in the route of advance.
+Patrols from the 3rd Battalion located a group of enemy building a roadblock in the route of advance.
 The patrol returned to the main body of the battalion and called down artillery fire on the block builders.
 Following the barrage, Company I attacked and took eight prisoners in a short action.
 Because there were so many enemy tanks and flak-wagons on the flanks, the block was left intact and garrisoned by a company of the 100th Battalion.
 This was the last organized resistance.
 Both battalions reached their objectives by dark, and Company I returned to take over the roadblock temporarily.

-KIA Loss for 31 Oct 1944
+KIA Losses for 31 Oct 1944

 100 C Pvt.
 Nishimura, Shigeki